YKL-27/BMCS2203-AI-ASSIGNMENT/README.md

 ### How to open this project
 1. Download this project
 2. Go to terminal, enter <code>pip install -r requirements.txt</code>
+3. Run training.py to train data stored in 'data' folder
+4. The model and vectoriser file will be automatically stored in 'joblib' folder
+5. The main application ('app.py') is hosted in streamlit

 ### Python version
 3.12.8

 ### Report
 https://docs.google.com/document/d/1WS0LGiR7hrceA38k9jtDs2pStxVTjxA3/edit?usp=sharing&ouid=118013344239763753061&rtpof=true&sd=true

+### Background
+- This is a chatbot of for Astra Imperium Hotel (get it? the initials are 'AI' lol), a hotel located in the heart of Kuala Lumpur.
+- The chatbot is built in the Hotel main website, which allow customers to ask question easily.

 ### Intents
 #### 25 intents from dataset retrieved online